 The reference amount for temporary admission and processing is the maximum amount of customs debt as well as VAT and excise debt (liability for customs duty and liability for tax) possibly to be collected for goods simultaneously under the procedure.
 However, a guarantee is required only for the liability for customs duty.
 Guarantee is reserved in connection with the customs clearance from the comprehensive guarantee according to the customer’s guarantee category, 0%–100% for the liability for customs duty, and the guarantee remains reserved until the liability has expired (e.g. an acceptable bill of discharge has been presented).

 The reference amount for the end-use procedure is the maximum amount of unlevied import duties for goods simultaneously under the procedure.
 Unlevied import duties means the difference between the general customs duty and the reduced rate of duty for end-use.
 The guarantee covering the share of unlevied customs duties is reserved as a fixed reservation from the comprehensive guarantee of the authorisation holder.
-A guarantee is required, according to the customer’s guarantee category, from the reference amount of 0 %–100 %.
+According to the customer’s guarantee category, a guarantee of of 0 %–100 % of the reference amount is required.

 In the end-use procedure, the company must provide the maximum amounts of unlevied customs duties using this form: